hy-chou/kukudy/README.md

 ## Quick start guide

-This tutorial, designed for first-time kukudy users, provides descriptions of the two fundamental scripts inside `kukudy/`.
+This tutorial, designed for first-time kukudy users, provides descriptions of the fundamental scripts inside `kukudy/`.

 Before we start, go to the `kukudy/` directory and do the following steps: